 - Add the salt and stir to combine.

-- Put on the lid of the pot and simmer on low heat for 1 hour to 1 ¼ hours until the meat has tenderised and the sauce has thickened.
+- Put on the lid of the pot and simmer on low heat for 45 mins to 1 hour until the meat has tenderised and the sauce has thickened.
 You will need to check the curry at least a couple of times to make sure the bottom of the pot is cooking evenly.
 Stir it ocassionally to ensure the sauce doesn't burn at the bottom.

 - Once cooked, open the lid of the IP and take out the lamb curry.
 Garnish with chopped fresh coriander or mint leaves.
 Serve with rice or naan.

 Wow this looks incredible, the flavours look so rich and intense..yum!!

 ali randall says

 I have had beef curry but never tried using lamb.
 What a wonderful idea.
 This recipe looks tasty and comforting.
 Perfect for winter weather.

 This is my husband's favourite curry and it looks so easy to cook in an Instant Pot.
 I really need to get myself one.